 - 5.15.
-Back-tension is approximately 75% of pulling tension.
 Pulling through angles and elevation changes will increase the pulling force and tighter sag values with clearance restriction will also increase the pulling force.
-Pulling tension on conductor will increase 2% when traveling through one sheave and large elevation changes also increase the pulling tension by the net weight of the conductor(s) in the vertical change.
-In case that pulling tension exceeds more than usual, pulling section may be broken down into separate pull.
-Increase/decrease of pulling speed should be gradual.
-Swinging of conductor should be avoided. - 5.16.
+Pulling tension on conductor will increase 2% when traveling through one sheave and large elevation changes also increase the pulling tension by the net weight of the conductor(s) in the vertical change. - 5.16.
 If the conductor must be left in the sheaves for an extended period of time (more than 72 hours), it should be left at a tension less than 50% of sagging tension (close to pulling tension).
 Loose tension poses big swing risk in strong wind which causes conductors to clash each other or moving back and forth on sheaves.
 Conductor on sheaves may be temporarily fixed to keep it from moving back and forth on sheaves which can cause nicking the outer aluminum strands or damaging the core of conductor (this is especially important for smaller diameter conductor with lighter weight).